konstapo/2021-Fake-News-MediaEval-Task/README.md

 ## Announcements
-* **25 August 2021:** The development set is sent to the participants.
+* **25 August 2021:** The initial development set is sent to the participants.
+* **21 Oktober 2021:** The full development set is sent to the participants.
+* **27 Oktober 2021:** The MediaEval 2021 Workshop is scheduled one week later, new dates are 13-15 December.

 ## Task Schedule
-* 25 August: First development set release
+* 25 August: Initial development set release
-* *TBA*: First intermediate test release
-* *TBA*: Second development set release
-* *TBA*: Second intermediate test release
-* *TBA*: Third development set release
+* 21 October: Full development set release
-* 2 November: Final test set release
+* 14 November: Final test set release
-* 10 November: Runs due <!-- # Replace XX with your date.
+* 19 November: Runs due <!-- # Replace XX with your date.
 We suggest setting enough time in order to have enough time to assess and return the results by the Results returned deadline-->
-* 15 November: Results returned  <!-- Replace XX with your date.
+* 22 November: Results returned  <!-- Replace XX with your date.
 Latest possible should be 15 November-->
-* 22 November: Working notes paper due  <!-- Fixed.
+* 29 November: Working notes paper due  <!-- Fixed.
 Please do not change.
 Exact date to be decided-->
-* Beginning December: MediaEval 2021 Workshop  <!-- Fixed.
+* 13 December - 15 December, 14:00-18:30 CET (UTC+1): MediaEval 2021 Workshop  <!-- Fixed.
 Please do not change.
 Exact date to be decided-->

 ## Task Description